nikiimisal/3-tier_Architecture_Related/VPC.md

 <h1>VPC Setup</h1>
 <h1>Create Vpc step by step</h1>

-1. Plan Your Network
+<h2>1.
+Plan Your Network</h2>

-Define the CIDR block for your VPC (e.g., 10.0.0.0/16) to ensure enough IPs for scalability
+• Define the CIDR block for your VPC (e.g., 10.0.0.0/16) to ensure enough IPs for scalability

-Decide whether you’ll include both public and private subnets for a multi-tier architecture
+• Decide whether you’ll include both public and private subnets for a multi-tier architecture

-2. Create a Custom VPC
+<h2>2.
+Create a Custom VPC</h2>

 Open VPC Consol :
 In the AWS Console, open the VPC Dashboard and click Create VPC.